Hollycombe Steam Collection

 The Hollycombe Steam Collection is a collection of steam-powered vehicles, amusement rides, and attractions in South East England.
 It is based in West Sussex, but the closest town is Liphook in Hampshire.
 The collection includes fairground rides, a display farm, two railways, and the woodland gardens.

 History

 The collection dates to the late 1940s when Commander John Baldock decided to preserve some steam traction engines that were rapidly disappearing from British life.
 By the early 1960s, he had acquired a significant collection of road vehicles and began collecting fairground rides.
 In the late 1960s, he extended his interests again into preserving railway equipment.

 Baldock's collection was opened to the public and became a major tourist attraction.
 Over time the collection grew so large it became impossible for one person to maintain, and by 1984 Baldock decided he would have to close the operation.

 A society was formed by volunteers to operate the collection.
 This was successful and the collection continued to expand.
+The collection's bioscope was damaged in the Great storm of 1987 along with the roof of the then tea room.
+In the aftermath a Foden timber tractor was used to remove a number of the fallen trees.

 At the beginning of 1999, a charitable trust took over most of the collection and its operation, funded by a Heritage Lottery Fund grant.